Civilization (Justice song): Composition

 Civilization is in the common time of 4/4.
-It is played at a tempo of 112 BPM, with a change to 90 BPM on the 17th measure, returning to 112 on the 33rd.
+It is played at a tempo of 90 BPM, with a change to 112 BPM on the 17th measure.
 It is in the key of A minor.

 Music video

 The music video was created by French director Edouard Salier and features a very symbolic portrayal of iconic statues and structures falling after the world upturns—presumably—killing all the buffalo.
 The clip was produced using a labor-intensive combination of CGI and 3D animation.
 It was nominated for the 2011 MTV Europe Music Award for Best Video.